robnewport/robnewport/collections/_posts/2023-05-25-ai-concepts.md

 Machine Learning can be used as a general term covering more specific Deep Learning algorithms, but is increasingly used to describe more traditional methods like SVM, kNN, and other low dimensional learning methods.

-{% include framework/shortcodes/figure.html src="/assets/images/gen/blog/svm.webp" title="SVM Margin" caption="Linear support vector decision boundary." alt="SVM illustration" link="https://medium.com/codex/ai-concepts-for-developers-76b5a1a29fed" target="_blank" %}
+{% include framework/shortcodes/figure.html src="/assets/images/gen/blog/svm.webp" title="Figure 2.
+SVM Margin" caption="Linear support vector decision boundary." alt="SVM illustration" link="https://medium.com/codex/ai-concepts-for-developers-76b5a1a29fed" target="_blank" %}

 ### What are _features_